Emma Slade: Early life and education

-Slade was born on 16 July, 1966 in Whitstable, Kent, the eldest of three children, to David and Zinnia Slade (née Devan).
+Slade was born on 16 July 1966 in Whitstable, Kent, the eldest of three children, to David and Zinnia Slade (née Devan).
 She attended Joy Lane Primary School, Barton Court Grammar School, and Sevenoaks School.
 She earned eight O-levels; English, history, and geography at A-Level; and English and geography at S-level.
-Because of her scores, she was offered a place at Cambridge University to study English at Selwyn College, and was not required to sit the entrance exam.
+Because of her scores, she was offered a place at Cambridge University to study English at Selwyn College.
 She started in 1985 and later changed from English to history.
 She left in the autumn term of her final year and visited her parents who had moved to Summit, New Jersey, USA.
 Slade returned to Cambridge and worked at an Iceland supermarket until being accepted to the Cambridge College of Arts and Technology for the Art foundation course.
-She then attended Goldsmiths, University of London for a Fine Art degree and earned the only two first class honours awarded on the course to 1993 graduates.
-The other was given to her fellow student, future film director Steve McQueen.
-In her final year at Goldsmiths, her father was diagnosed with lung cancer; he passed away when she was 26.
+In 1993 she earned first class honours at Goldsmiths, University of London for a Fine Art degree.
+In her final year at Goldsmiths, her father was diagnosed with lung cancer; he died when she was 26.
 Though she had planned to become an artist or curator, she decided to go into investment banking so she could "make a living and not lean on mum."